imshivamchoudhary/c/README.md

 <br>
 This is my c course git repo.
 <br>
-It is help you to learn in c programming language.
+It will help you to learn the c programming language.
 <br>
-If you like my code hit the starred button.
+If you like my code get the starred button.